ravendb/ravendb/docker/readme.md

  Official Docker images are available on our [Docker Hub](https://hub.docker.com/r/ravendb/ravendb/).
 We provide images in two flavors: ubuntu-based (to be run on Linux containers) and nanoserver-based (to be run using Windows containers).
 The following tags are available:

-- `ubuntu-latest` - contains the latest version of RavenDB 4.1 running on Ubuntu 16.04 container
+- `4.1-ubuntu-latest` - contains the latest version of RavenDB 4.1 running on Ubuntu 18.04 container

-- `windows-nanoserver-latest` - contains the latest version of RavenDB 4.1 running running on Windows nanoserver
+- `4.1-windows-nanoserver-latest` - contains the latest version of RavenDB 4.1 running running on Windows nanoserver

 - every 4.1 release is going to have its own image set for both Ubuntu and Windows containers

-- `latest` points to `ubuntu-latest`

 ### Running